Gonzalo García (footballer, born 2004): International career

-García is a youth international for Spain, having played for the Spain U19s at the 2023 UEFA European Under-19 Championship.
+García was a youth international for Spain, having played for the Spain U19s at the 2023 UEFA European Under-19 Championship.

 In August 2025, he received his first call-up to the Spain U21 for the 2027 UEFA European Under-21 Championship qualification matches against Cyprus and Kosovo, starting in both games.

-Playing style
+García received his first senior call-up to the Spain in June 2026.
+He made his debut on 4 June 2026, coming on in a friendly match against Iraq that ended in a 1–1 draw at the Estadio de Riazor.

+Style of play

-García is a versatile forward who can play across the frontline, as winger on either side, centre-forward or as second striker.
-He is a constant threat in open play, and lethal during transitions.
-He is a physical player who can use his body to create space and shield the ball.
-He is a prolific goalscorer, who was involved in 25% of his U19s goals when they won the domestic treble.
+García is a forward capable of playing across the front line, including as a winger on either flank, a centre-forward, or a second striker.
+He contributes in open play and in transitional phases.
+He uses his physical attributes to create space and shield the ball.
+During the season in which his U19 team won the domestic treble, he was involved in 25% of the team’s goals.

 García has been compared to former Real Madrid forward Raúl González due to similarities in their playing style and shared background as La Fábrica graduates.
 The comparison gained further attention as Raúl coached García during his time at Real Madrid Castilla.